Nationals vs. Diamondbacks Player Props Betting Odds

 Carroll Stats

-- Corbin Carroll has collected 32 hits with nine doubles, a triple, four home runs and eight walks.
-He has driven in nine runs with 10 stolen bases.
+- Corbin Carroll has 33 hits with nine doubles, a triple, five home runs, nine walks and 10 RBI.
+He's also stolen 10 bases.

-- Carroll brings a nine-game streak with at least one hit into this one.
-In his last 10 outings he is hitting .382 with four doubles, a triple, five walks and an RBI.
+- Carroll brings a 10-game streak with at least one hit into this one.
+During his last 10 games he is hitting .438 with four doubles, a triple, a home run, six walks and two RBI.

 Carroll Recent Games